tail /var/log/plesk/panel.log

 Correct repository sources or package dependency issues according to the error message displayed upon the attempt to update packages running APT or YUM.

-Note: Resolving issues with the operating system installation consistency is an administrative task.
+Note: Resolving issues with the operating system installation consistency is an administrative task and should be performed by the system administrator or server owner.

 Plesk Update Manager issues can be split into few categories: